-4.1.13 Objective Development Standards.
-Develop city-wide objective development standards to utilize for review of residential projects instead of subjective design review processes.
-The objective development standards will be posted on the City's website for developers and other stakeholders to easily reference and will not be overly cumbersome to implement.
+4.1.13 Multi-family Objective Development Design Standards.
+Develop city-wide objective development design standards to utilize for review of multi-family residential projects instead of subjective design review processes.
+The objective development design standards will be posted on the City's city's website for developers and other stakeholders to easily reference and will not be overly cumbersome to implement.

-Implementation Schedule: Adoption of the objective standards will be in tandem with adoption of the Housing Element and they will be used for project review by June 2023.
+Implementation Schedule: Adoption of the objective standards will be concurrent with the adoption of the Housing Element, and will be implemented as part of the review process intandem with adoption of the Housing Element, and they will be used for project review by June 2023.